onurboyar/VarRedOpt/README.md

 Z matrix and return calculated prices to our main function.
 The main function calculates expected value and variance of the returning values and prints them as final output.

+### simulate.outer

+If we set simulation size to 10<sup>7</sup> we already have big simulation size and it is hard to run this simulation few times to check if we are getting consistent results.
+We can compare expected values obtained from these simulations with confidence interval and see if expected values are within the confidence interval.
+It is hard to perform this task if our simulation size is equal to 10<sup>6</sup> or 10<sup>7</sup> but it is not hard if it is equal to 10<sup>3</sup>.
+Besides, another problem is that all functions need to store several vectors of length n, this grows bigger if we have a dimension greater than 1, and it makes simulation hard to run due to memory constraints.
+We can run simulations of size 10<sup>3</sup> few times, let’s say 10<sup>3</sup> after running our main simulation with simulation size 10<sup>6</sup>.
+After estimated mean of our bigger simulation we can check if it lays within confidence intervals of these 10<sup>3</sup>
+simulations and come up with different measure to evaluate our simulation.
+In our framework it is very simple to make such analysis.
+All needed to be done is to set auto.repetition parameter to a value rather than 1 in the following way.

+$$simulate.outer(n, d, auto\\\_repetition = 100, q.outer = myq\\\_asian, \\\\K = K, ti = ti, r = 0.03, sigma = 0.3, S0 = 100)$$

+Above function will run simulation with n = 1000 auto\_repetition times, which is 100.
+Another aspect need to be mentioned of the simulate.outer() function is the q.outer parameter.
+In the above example it is set to function that simulates Asian Option.
+In order to perform variance reduction via the algorithms within our framework, we need to give different parameter(s) to our main function.
+If we are to add Antithetic Variates within our framework, q.outer parameter will be set to sim.AV and the new parameter will appear.
+It is the parameter that we need inside sim.AV function to call in order to perform variance reduction.
+When we set q.outer to sim.AV, we need to specify another parameter to tell our framework the function to be simulated, like Asian Option.
+Since we are using sim.AV function in this example, it must be called inside of the sim.AV function.

 ### Antithetic Variates